lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

   <img src="/assets/aws-parsec-setup/parsec-new-account.png" width="654">

-- Sign up with a username, email-address and password.
+- Sign up.
 You'll get a confirmation (check your spam folder) with a link to click on.
 Press the mouse button.

 - [Download](https://parsec.app/downloads/) the client for your platform, install it on your device and login.